maxday/katacoda-scenarios/serverless/step7.md

 ./upload.sh "$STAGE" testimage.jpg{{execute}}

 Give S3 a few seconds to process, and then open up the URL printed out by the upload script.

+*Note that the processed URL is not yet available since you didn't build the second part yet*